AndriiSkhnk/Random-color/readme.md

 1. Opening the Application: Simply open the HTML file in a web browser.
 1. Popup Window: Read the greeting and instructions displayed in the popup window.
 1. Generating Random Colors: Click on the black square to get a new random color.
-1. Copying to the clipboard: Click on the color HEX.
+1. Copying to the clipboard: Click on the color HEX code.

 ### Technologies Used